Rainer Werner Fassbinder: Personal life

 Fassbinder had relationships with both men and women.
 He rarely kept his professional and personal life separate, and was known to cast family, friends and lovers in his films.
 Early in his career he had a lasting but fractured relationship with Irm Hermann, a former secretary whom he forced to become an actress.
 Fassbinder usually cast her in unglamorous roles, most notably as the unfaithful wife in The Merchant of Four Seasons and the silent abused assistant in The Bitter Tears of Petra von Kant.

-Irm Hermann idolized him, but Fassbinder tormented and tortured her for over a decade.
+Hermann idolized him, but Fassbinder tormented and tortured her for over a decade.
 This included domestic violence: "He couldn't conceive of my refusing him, and he tried everything.
 He almost beat me to death on the streets of Bochum ..."
 In 1977, Hermann became romantically involved with another man and became pregnant by him.
 Fassbinder proposed to her and offered to adopt the child; she turned him down.

 In 1969, while portraying the lead role in the TV film Baal under the direction of Volker Schlöndorff, Fassbinder met Günther Kaufmann, a black Bavarian actor who had a minor role in the film.
 Despite the fact that Kaufmann was married and had two children, Fassbinder fell madly in love with him.
 The two began a turbulent affair which ultimately affected the production of Baal.
 Fassbinder tried to buy Kaufmann's love by casting him in major roles in his films and buying him expensive gifts.

 Kaufmann relished the attention and became more demanding.
 Fassbinder bought him four Lamborghinis over the period of a year; Kauffmann wrecked one and sold the others if they failed to meet his expectations.
 The relationship came to an end when Kaufmann became romantically involved with composer Peer Raben.
 After the end of their relationship, Fassbinder continued to cast Kaufmann in his films, albeit in minor roles.
 Kaufmann appeared in 14 of Fassbinder's films, with the lead role in Whity (1971).

 Although he claimed to be opposed to matrimony as an institution, in 1970 Fassbinder married Ingrid Caven, an actress who regularly appeared in his films.
 Their wedding reception was recycled in the film he was making at that time, The American Soldier.
 Their relationship of mutual admiration survived the complete failure of their two-year marriage.
 "Ours was a love story in spite of the marriage", Caven explained in an interview, adding about her former husband's sexuality: "Rainer was a homosexual who also needed a woman.
 It's that simple and that complex."
-The three most important women of Fassbinder's life, Irm Hermann, Ingrid Caven and Juliane Lorenz, his last partner, were not disturbed by his homosexuality.
+The three most important women of Fassbinder's life, Irm Hermann, Ingrid Caven and Juliane Lorenz, his last partner, were not disturbed by his romantic and sexual involvement with men.